The best student bank accounts 2024

 However, there could be conditions attached to having one of these fee-free overdrafts, so make sure you read all the T&Cs upfront.
 It could be something like pay in £500 every term.

 There’s also the chance you could get rejected for the overdraft so check your credit file before applying.
-Most students won’t have much on their file, but it’s worth making sure there’s nothing wrong on there.
+Most students won’t have much on their file, but it’s worth making sure there’s nothing wrong there.

 And of course, if you spend more than your overdraft allows you may be hit with huge interest charges of around 40%.